kaskada-ai/kaskada-ai.github.io/_posts/2023-05-09-introducing-timelines-part-1.md

 For temporal queries, we need to include time as a first-class part of the abstraction.
 This allows reasoning about when an event happened and the ordering -- and time -- between events.

-Kaskada is built on the _timeline_ abstraction -- a multiset ordered by time and grouped by entity.
+Kaskada is built on the _timeline_ abstraction: a multiset ordered by time and grouped by entity.

 Timelines have a natural visualization, shown below.
 Time is shown on the x-axis and the corresponding values on the y-axis.
-Consider purchase events from two people -- Ben and Davor.
+Consider purchase events from two people: Ben and Davor.
 These are shown as discrete points reflecting the time and amount of the purchase.
 We call these _discrete timelines_ because they represent discrete points.